 However, with the rise of social media, a lot has changed.
 Facebook and other social networks made the web (and e-business landscape in particular) much more personal, and face-centric.

 There is an obsessive need to see faces!
 Faces and personal information.
-Sometimes it goes so far that we prefer to see social media accounts instead of portfolios or resumes.
+DoMyWriting emphasizes that sometimes it goes so far that we prefer to see social media accounts instead of portfolios or resumes.

 So here is a light DJ-set of best team pages to the date.